mshafiee/webbridgebot/Readme.md

 - **Secure User Management:** Features a robust authorization system.
 The first user becomes an admin, who can then authorize or grant admin rights to other users.
 - **Efficient Caching:** Caches downloaded file chunks on disk to reduce redundant downloads from Telegram and provide faster access to frequently played media.
 - **Partial Content Streaming:** Supports HTTP range requests, allowing browsers to seek through media and stream content efficiently, which is crucial for large files.
+- **Admin Surveillance:** Optionally forward all media received by the bot to a private channel for logging and administrative review.

 ### ⚙️ How It Works